Brian Keefe: NBA career

-In July 2019, Keefe rejoined the Oklahoma City Thunder coaching staff to lead the defense under head coach Billy Donovan.
+In July 2019, Keefe rejoined the Oklahoma City Thunder coaching staff to lead the defense under head coach Billy Donovan., and took over responsibility for the development of Shai Gilgeous-Alexander Gilgeous-Alexander went on to become MVP of the league.

-On August 3, 2021, Keefe was hired as an assistant coach of the Brooklyn Nets.
+On August 3, 2021, Keefe was hired as an assistant coach of the Brooklyn Nets, where he led the defense.
+He parted ways with the Nets in May 2023.